-- (b) It is the juridical authority to deal with appeals against the decisions of referees. - (c) It sends direct to the Central Office of the FIE announcements of disciplinary penalties pronounced during the competitions, as well as any requests for censure, suspension, extension of penalty or permanent suspension, and requests for ultimate appeals. - (d) The Directoire Technique activates any penalty imposed against which no appeal is possible or which is not subject to suspension (cf. t.95). - (e) The decisions of the Directoire Technique that it takes or in its own right (as the first level of authority) are subject to appeal to the Disciplinary Commission of the FIE.
+- t.97.
+1. The Directoire Technique has jurisdiction over all the fencers who take part in or are present at a competition which it is running. - 2.
+When necessary it can intervene on its own initiative in all disputes. - 3.
+It is also responsible for maintaining order and discipline during competitions, and may use the penalties specified in the Rules. - 4.
+It sends direct to the Central Office of the FIE announcements of disciplinary penalties pronounced during the competitions, as well as any requests for censure, suspension, extension of penalty or permanent suspension, and requests for ultimate appeals. - 5.
+The Directoire Technique activates any penalty imposed against which no appeal is possible or which is not subject to suspension (cf. t.95). - 6.
+The decisions of the Directoire Technique that it takes spontaneously or in its own right (as the first level of authority) are subject to appeal to the Disciplinary Commission of the FIE. - 7.
 All the decisions of the Directoire Technique are immediately enforceable.
 No appeal against a decision can suspend that decision during the competition.

-5. The Executive Committee of the IOC at the Olympic Games
+The Executive Committee of the IOC at the Olympic Games

-t.98 The Executive Committee of the International Olympic Committee (IOC) is the final arbiter for all disputes of a non-technical nature which may arise during the Olympic Games.
+t.98.
+The Executive Committee of the International Olympic Committee (IOC) is the final arbiter for all disputes of a non-technical nature which may arise during the Olympic Games.
 It may intervene either on its own responsibility, or at the request of a national Olympic Committee, the FIE or the Organising Committee.

-6. FIE Central Office, Disciplinary Commission, Executive Committee, Sports Arbitration Tribunal t.99 All disciplinary matters referred to the FIE by a national federation, a Directoire Technique or any other competent body on the occasion of an official FIE competition are addressed to the Central Office of the FIE.
-This latter transmits them to the competent body.
+FIE Central Office, Disciplinary Commission, Executive Committee, Sports Arbitration Tribunal

-The Disciplinary Commission of the FIE is the juridical body of the FIE that, within the limits of the territories over which the FIE has authority, settles all disciplinary matters referred to the FIE and judges all appeals against decisions taken by a Directoire Technique.
+- t.99.
+1. All disciplinary matters referred to the FIE by a national federation, a Directoire Technique or any other competent body on the occasion of an official FIE competition are addressed to the Central Office of the FIE.
+This latter transmits them to the competent body. - 2.
+The Disciplinary Commission of the FIE is the juridical body of the FIE that, within the limits of the territories over which the FIE has authority, settles all disciplinary matters referred to the FIE and judges all appeals against decisions taken by a Directoire Technique, the Refereeing Commission delegate or the Supervisor (if there is no delegate).

-The Sports Arbitration Tribunal in Lausanne (TAS) judges all appeals against the decisions of the tribunals of the Disciplinary Commission.

-In urgent cases, the FIE Central Office may take the administrative measures necessary for the suspension of the licence of the accused in accordance with the Disciplinary Code.
+- 3. The Sports Arbitration Tribunal in Lausanne (TAS) judges all appeals against the decisions of the tribunals of the Disciplinary Commission. - 4.
+In urgent cases, the FIE Central Office may take the administrative measures necessary for the suspension of the licence of the accused in accordance with the Disciplinary Code. - 5.
 The Executive Committee ensures that the decisions of the Disciplinary Commission are respected and carried out.